 Mediation works because it helps the parties to resolve even the most complex disputes in a practical way.
 It addresses their interests and needs, without the risks and costs of court proceedings.
-The parties achieve their own solution, without an imposed decision, with the help of a professional mediator.
+The parties achieve their own solution that satisfies each party, without an imposed decision from a judge, with the help of a professional mediator.

 For more information on mediation, here are the slides which Chris presented recently to International Mediation Awareness Week

-If you are looking for a specialist mediator who has dealt with many disputes, including:
+If you are looking for a specialist civil and commercial mediator who has dealt with many disputes, including:

 …Chris can help you!
 He’s provided professional mediation services in more than 100 cases.